ContinuIT-nl/xmlscanner/README.md

 - SAX (event based)
 - DOM (tree based)

 This library implements a SAX parser on steroids thus giving a bit of the ease of use of the DOM parsers while still allowing for the speed of SAX parsers.
-The XMl scanner allow for scanning XML strings (steams are not supported (yet)).
+The XML scanner allows for scanning XML strings.
+Streaming is not supported (yet).

 The xml scanner is built around the concept of events and paths.
-There are several types of events (like open tag, close tag, text, comment etc.) and paths which are used to define on which document elements the events need to be invoked.
+There are several types of events (like open tag, close tag, text, comment etc.) each fired when the scanner encounters the corresponding part of the XML document.
+Paths which are used to define on which document elements the events need to be invoked.
+The paths are similar to the XPath absolute path expressions.
+An event trie can be filled with events that need to be invoked on specific paths.
+Once defined it can be used to scan XML strings.

 ## Basic usage